Operation Magic Carpet (Yemen): Motives and preparation

 In 1959, another 3,000 Jews from Aden fled to Israel, while many more left as refugees to the United States and the United Kingdom.
-The emigration of Yemeni Jews continued as a trickle, but stopped in 1962, when a civil war broke out in North Yemen, which put an abrupt halt to further emigration.
-In 2013, a total of some 250 Jews still lived in Yemen.
+The emigration of Yemeni Jews continued as a trickle, but stopped in 1962 when a civil war broke out in North Yemen, which put an abrupt halt to further emigration.
+In 2013, a total sum of 250 Jews still lived in Yemen.

 The Jewish communities in Raydah were shocked by the killing of Moshe Ya'ish al-Nahari in 2008.
 His wife and nine children emigrated to Israel.
 Other members of the Jewish community received hate letters and threats by phone.
 Amnesty International wrote to the Yemeni government, urging the country to protect its Jewish citizens.
 The human rights organization stated that it is "deeply concerned for the safety of members of the Jewish community in northwestern Yemen following the killing of one member of the community and anonymous serious threats to others to leave Yemen or face death".
-During the Gaza War, the Jewish communities in Raydah were attacked several times.

 It was forbidden for native-born Yemeni Jews who had left the country to re-enter, rendering communication with these communities difficult.
 Muslims were therefore hired as shelihim (emissaries) to locate the remaining Jews, pay their debts, and transport them to Aden.
 Little came of this.

 In August 2020, of an estimated 100 or so remaining Yemen Jews, 42 have migrated to the United Arab Emirates (UAE) and the rest would also leave.

-On November 10, 2020, the U.S. State Department called for the immediate and unconditional release of Levi Salem Musa Marhabi.
+On November 10, 2020, the U.S. State Department called for the immediate and unconditional release of Levi Salem Musa Marhabi, who had been imprisoned for helping smuggle a Torah scroll out of Yemen.
 A press statement said Marhabi has been wrongfully detained by the Houthi militia for four years, despite a court ordering his release in September 2019.

-In December 2020 an Israeli Rabbi visited the Yemenite Jews who escaped to the UAE.

 On 28 March 2021, 13 Jews were forced by the Houthis to leave Yemen, leaving the last four elderly Jews in Yemen.
-According to one report there are six Jews left in Yemen: one woman; her brother; three others, and Levi Salem Marahbi (who had been imprisoned for helping smuggle a Torah scroll out of Yemen).

-In March 2022 the United Nations reports there is just one Jew in Yemen.
+At the time, it was reported that there were six Jews left in Yemen: one woman; her brother; three others, and Levi Salem Marhabi.
+In March 2022, the United Nations reported that only one Jew remained in Yemen.